RGM

 Learn more about CPG relevant legislation in our blog here.

-V. The Impact on Trade Promotions
+The Impact on Trade Promotions

 Traditionally, trade promotions—the deals and discounts offered to retailers by manufacturers, and by consumers to retailers, —were planned months in advance.
 The rise of real-time pricing models could fundamentally change this process and present both challenges and opportunities for brands.